microsoft/moaw/workshops/getting-started-with-aks-automatic/workshop.md

 ### Deployments

 Each Deployment resource specifies the container image to use, the ports to expose, environment variables, and resource requests and limits.
-The Deployment resource was not originally part of Kubernetes but was introduced to make it easier to manage [ReplicaSets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/).
-A ReplicaSet is a resource that ensures a specified number of pod replicas are running at any given time and no longer commonly used in favor of Deployments.
+The Deployment manages [ReplicaSets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) and a ReplicaSet is a resource that ensures a specified number of pod replicas are running at any given time.

 Run the following command to view the Deployments.